 Disclaimer: Neither I nor my team are medically qualified persons and any views and advice expressed by us to students are based on personal experiences, training and research.

-I am coeliac with arthritic spinal deterioration, and had been practicing Yang style for several years, finding it beneficial to alleviate my own symptoms, however I had noticed that in the classes in which I had participated, although set at a general level and not aimed at Martial Arts, there was a high drop out rate in the first few weeks.
+I am coeliac with arthritic spinal deterioration, and had been practising Yang style for several years, finding it beneficial to alleviate my own symptoms, however I had noticed that in the classes in which I had participated, although set at a general level and not aimed at Martial Arts, there was a high drop out rate in the first few weeks.
 This was due to a large proportion of people who were drawn to T’ai Chi with great expectations, but soon discovered that even a simple basic form appeared too severe for them.